The Truth About Optimizing Google My Business for Small Biz

 Take the two plumbers, for example.
 Same start date.
 Same market.

-One got serious about his Google My Business account from day one.
+One got serious about his GMB account from day one.
 He posted every week, responded to reviews, and used the right keywords for his area.
 Before long, he was showing up in the Map Pack—and staying there.

 The other?
 He set up his profile and let it sit.
 When the calls stopped, he reached out for help.
 We stepped in, made changes, and got him back into the local search rankings.
 But he’s still playing catch-up.